adamkurth/reborn_dev/doc/html/_sources/beams.rst.txt

 ===========

 The bornagain :mod:`source <bornagain.source>` package provides the :class:`Beam <bornagain.source.Beam>` class for
 describing x-ray beams.
-So far it is a lightweight and minimalistic description of an x-ray beam.
+In some sense this class is overkill since we often need only know the wavelength, but since bornagain does not specify a standard beam direction you also need to know the beam direction at minimum, and this class helps keep such information together in a tidy and standard format.
+If you are doing simulations, then you probably also need to know the beam fluence (photons/area), and perhaps polarization.
+In a more deluxe simulation, you might also want to know the beam divergence and spectral width.
+The :class:`Beam <bornagain.source.Beam>` class exists to help organize all this information.
 The first couple of parameters that are needed to describe a beam are:

    :math:`\lambda` : the "nominal" wavelength of the beam